go-gl/glow/README.md

 Features:
 - Go functions that mirror the C specification using Go types.
-- Support for multiple OpenGL versions and profiles.
+- Support for multiple OpenGL APIs (GL/GLES/EGL/WGL/GLX/EGL), versions and profiles.
 - Support for extensions.

-Caveats:
-- No support (yet) for debug callbacks.
-- Very limiteded support for non-OpenGL packages (i.e., they may not compile without manual fixes).
+See the [open issues](https://github.com/errcw/glow/issues) for caveats about the current state of the implementation.

 Usage
 -----